 I feel like the past few years have been a whirlwind of situations and events that have slowly been changing me, changing my passion and igniting my need to see a change in this world.
 This last year especially has left myself, and the world, facing a number of situations that make me step back and ask ‘Is this for real?’.

 I remember joking with friends in high school about how crazy it would be if all those totalitarian movies and books turned out to be right, and talking about how we believed that mankind had come too far to allow it.
 With all these movies and stories talking about what would happen in these kinds of dystopian societies, you would think that mankind would know better.
 That governments, law enforcement and people would know better.
+That there would be no need for a revolution.

 You would think.